Just bring home a new puppy? Congratulations! There are few things more exciting than introducing a new four-footer to your family.

 Sticking to a schedule teaches your puppy that there are times to eat, times to play, and times to potty.

-According to the Humane Society, a puppy can generally control his bladder one hour for every month of age.
+Generally speaking, your puppy can generally control his bladder one hour for every month of age.
 So if your puppy is two months old, he can hold it for about two hours.
-Don’t go longer than this between bathroom breaks, or he’s guaranteed to have an accident.
+Don’t go longer than this between bathroom breaks, or he’s likely to have an accident.

 Pick a bathroom spot outside, and always take your puppy (on a leash) to that spot.
-While your puppy is “going,” use a word or phrase, like “go potty,” that you can eventually use before he or she goes outside to remind him or her what to do and get your pup to potty more quickly.
+While your puppy is “going,” use a word or phrase, like “go potty,” that you can eventually use before he goes outside to remind him what to do and get your pup to potty more quickly.

 Rewarding Your Puppy When Housebreaking